-At the age of 30 the Danish writer and mystic Martinus (11 August 1890 – 8 March 1981) had a series of profound, illuminative spiritual experiences, after which he experienced – through his intuition – that the universe was pervaded by infinite love and wisdom, and also found that he, in a logical and elaborate way, could give scientifically satisfying answers to the most fundamental questions of life.
+At the age of 30 the Danish writer and mystic Martinus Thomsen (11 August 1890 – 8 March 1981) had a series of profound, illuminative spiritual experiences, after which he experienced – through his intuition – that the universe was pervaded by infinite love and wisdom, and also found that he, in a logical and elaborate way, could give scientifically satisfying answers to the most fundamental questions of life.

 In a logical and scientific way the analysis of the living universe makes it probable that an eternal, all-loving God exists, a God that has always been the source of religions and spiritual life.
 Martinus also shows how our consciousness, psyche and morality evolve through reincarnation and karma according to natural laws that in the course of time result in all experiences, both pleasant and unpleasant, benefitting the individual.
 Martinus’ collected works constitute a cosmology or spiritual science that can give the reader an optimistic view of life and inspire him to practise tolerance, neighbourly love and a living relationship to God.

 Martinus created 100 symbols and wrote more than 6000 pages.
-Livets Bog (The Book of Life) in 7 volumes is his main work, and the symbol books, The Eternal World Picture in 6 volumes forms a supplement to Livets Bog.
+Livets Bog (The Book of Life) in 7 volumes is his main work, and the symbol books, The Eternal World Picture in 6 volumes, forms a supplement to Livets Bog.
 He has also written a series of other books and a substantial number of articles and many of his lectures have been transcribed and published.
-Some of his works have been translated into twenty languages and while he is not yet very well-known internationally, his work remains popular in Scandinavia.
+Some of his works have been translated into twenty languages, and while he is not yet very well-known internationally, his work remains popular in Scandinavia.
 There is no form of association or membership in connection with The Third Testament.
 Martinus’ work instead points to a bright future of freedom and a culture of giving.